vxsl/firefox-keyboard-shortcut-manager/README.md

 ### If something breaks:

-However, for safety, it makes a backup copy of the untouched `omni.ja` file on its first run.
+This script makes a backup copy of the untouched `omni.ja` file on its first run.

 If the script somehow breaks your Firefox installation (sorry!), this should reset Firefox to its original state: